Let’s troubleshoot your problem so you can get back to Netflix and chill.

 Netflix Error TVP-832

-Netflix says that TVP-832 usually indicates an internet connection problem.
+Netflix says that TVP-832 usually indicates an internet connection problem, not a Netflix issue.
 To overcome this issue, the company suggests trying some or all of the following:

 - Disable protection software, such as VPNs.